bamboo-firewall/docs/case-studies/policy/usecase.md

     Agent ->> DP: Get rules
-    Agent ->> Agent: Hash current rules from APIS and rules of DataPlane Agent ->> Agent: Check rule is create, change or delete Agent ->> DP: apply rules if rule is create, change or delete
+    Agent ->> Agent: Hash current rules from APIS and rules of DataPlane Agent ->> Agent: Check rule is create, change or delete Agent ->> DP: Apply rules if rule is create, change or delete
 ```

 ### Interval check change rule from DataPlane in Agent